OjasMor/Traffic_Light_Classifier/README.md

 <a id='question2'></a>

-## Test if you classify any red lights as green
+## Test if we classify any red lights as green

-The code below lets you test to see if you've misclassified any red lights as green in the test set. **This test assumes that `MISCLASSIFIED` is a list of tuples with the order: [misclassified_image, predicted_label, true_label].**
+The code below lets us test to see if we've misclassified any red lights as green in the test set. **This test assumes that `MISCLASSIFIED` is a list of tuples with the order: [misclassified_image, predicted_label, true_label].**

-Note: this is not an all encompassing test, but its a good indicator that, if you pass, you are on the right track!
-This iterates through your list of misclassified examples and checks to see if any red traffic lights have been mistakenly labelled [0, 1, 0] (green).
+Note: this is not an all encompassing test, but its a good indicator that, if we pass, we are on the right track!
+This iterates through our list of misclassified examples and checks to see if any red traffic lights have been mistakenly labelled [0, 1, 0] (green).

 ```python